-All you want to do is set your home’s thermostat so as to heat your place without disturbing yourself.
-In case you want to decide on which heating system type to use, whether the water heater or the furnace, we have provided you with some of the key differences between the two.
-We have also noted how each of them operates in order to produce heat.
+Suppose you want to decide which heating system type to use, whether a water heater or a furnace; we have provided you with some critical differences between the two.
+We have also noted how each of them operates to produce heat.

-A plumber is very important.
-You might have experienced something that you wish you could fix but you don’t have the knowledge to do so.
+A plumber is essential.
+You might have experienced something that you wish you could fix, but you don’t know how to do so.
 Find out how you can become a plumber.

-Water heaters present at your place only provide your place with hot water and do not heat your place.
+Water heaters only provide your home with hot water and do not heat your place.
 On the other hand, Furnaces heat the air and distribute the heated air throughout your house.

-Water heaters as you are well aware of providing the home with a supply of hot water throughout for usage, for instance when you are taking a warm shower, or while you washing hands or operating the dishwasher.
+You are well aware of water heaters providing the home with a hot water supply throughout for usage, such as taking a warm shower or washing hands or operating the dishwasher.

-Water heaters as you well know don’t heat your place.
-Households that have water heaters can also find other alternatives to heat their place that include the use of furnaces and also heat pumps.
-There are two kinds of water heaters present in homes that include the tank-type water heaters and also the tankless type water heaters.
+Water heaters, as you well know, don’t heat your place.
+Households with water heaters can also find other alternatives to heat their place, including furnaces and heat pumps.
+There are two kinds of water heaters present in homes: tank-type water heaters and tankless water heaters.

 Tank-type water heaters

-Before we go to the main differences or in other words furnace vs water heater we need to be aware of the types of water heaters present.
-Standard tank-type water heaters are the most common water heating system type in homes today.
+Before we go to the main differences, or in other words, furnace vs water heater, we need to be aware of the types of water heaters present.
+Standard tank-type water heaters are the most common water heating system in homes today.

-This includes heating water that is then stored in the tank holding up to 80 gallons.
-Whenever you push on the shower or the sink at your place, the warm water flows from the tank of the water heater where heating has been taking place continuously, to the plumbing pipes ready for use.
+Water heaters heat the water and store it in a tank holding 80 gallons.
+Whenever you shower or wash your hands, the warm water flows from the water heater tank where heating has been continuous to the plumbing pipes ready for use.

-As the warm water flows away from your tank, cold water refills back into the heater’s tank and the process is repeated once again.
-For most households, this type of system is efficient and sufficient in the supply of hot water upon demand for most households.
+As the warm water flows away from your tank, cold water refills back into the heater’s tank, and the process repeats itself.
+This type of system is efficient and sufficient in supplying hot water upon demand for most households.
 However, a more prominent family may use heater water quicker than the tank can produce.
 When this happens, water demand is often coming from two different places simultaneously.

 Tankless type of water heaters

-Tankless types as the word suggests, do not store any warm water, and in turn, only heat the water present upon demand.
-Coldwater on the other hand runs through tankless system type and in turn, gets heated along its way.
+As the word suggests, tankless water heaters do not store any warm water and only heat the water present upon demand.
+On the other hand, cold water runs through tankless system type and, in turn, gets heated along its way.

-The tankless type of water heaters tends to offer more energy-efficient services than the tank-type heaters.
-They are also in a good position to meet the family’s demands effectively.
-The tankless type of water heaters can have limitations in the water level they can provide simultaneously.
+Tankless water heaters tend to offer more energy-efficient services than tank-type heaters.
+They are also in an excellent position to effectively meet the family’s demands.
+The tankless water heaters can have limitations in the water level they can provide simultaneously.

 How Does the Water Heater Function?

-While the water heaters are present in your place, heat your water continuously.
-This allows the water to be readily available at the time of need.
-Tankless heaters, on the other hand, provide warm water directly on demand.
+On the other hand, tankless heaters provide warm water directly on demand.
 Instead of the water remaining in the tank, heating takes place rapidly in the time of need.

-Water heaters deliver warm water to the plumbing system of which includes the sinks, dishwashers, washing machines, and showers.
+Water heaters deliver warm water to the plumbing system, including the sinks, dishwashers, washing machines, and showers.
 They don’t heat your homestead.

 How Does the Furnace Function?

-The forced-air furnace that uses propane or gas can be ignited by either electric ignition or the pilot light switch.
-Turning up or increasing the temperature at the home’s thermostat or rather triggering the forced-air furnace on will ensure the burners are fired up which prompts heating at your heat exchanger.
+A forced-air furnace uses propane or gas to ignite electric ignition or the pilot light switch.
+Turning up or increasing the temperature through the home’s thermostat ensures that the burner fires up, prompting heating at the heat exchanger.

 Furnace Vs Water Heater, Which One is Better?

-Regardless of the heating system type, either the furnace vs water heater present in your place, you are supposed to clean and also maintain the model in order to ensure that it’s functioning efficiently and safely.
+Regardless of the heating system type ( furnace vs water heater ), it is crucial that you clean and maintains the unit to ensure it functions efficiently and safely.

-Most of the homeowners that want new equipment for heating purposes can conduct internet research in order to obtain more information of which system type to buy and where it is located ready for purchase.
+Most homeowners that want new equipment for heating purposes can conduct internet research to obtain more information on which system type to buy.